 No buildings are proposed as part of this project, and no buildings will be added to the Subject Crossing.
-Subject Crossing structures are already in place within road ROW and will not require compliance with building height transition requirements.
+Subject Crossing structures will be placed in road ROW and will not require compliance with building height transition requirements.

 6. Transition of Density